• Skip to primary navigation

 20/1 £135.00 £125.00 £30.00 £20.00

 Comparison of the returns from an each way bet at various odds.
 The win returns include the payout for both the win and place portions of the bet, whilst the place returns only include the place winnings.
-The place profit takes into account the losing win portion of the bet.
+The place net win takes into account the losing win portion of the bet.

 In sports such as tennis, snooker or darts an each way bet can be a great option when a player has a good draw and has a strong chance of making the final, even if you doubt they could go on and win.
-If the odds are sufficiently large that them making the final will return a decent profit, the win portion of the bet can often be seen as an unlikely but welcome bonus if it comes in.
+If the odds are sufficiently large that them making the final will return a decent net win, the win portion of the bet can often be seen as an unlikely but welcome bonus if it comes in.

 In golf they are a major part of betting due the huge number of entrants and the associated difficulty in picking the winner.
 Each way shots at 50/1, 100/1 or even higher can quite often deliver stunning returns in golf, especially if you play at a bookie offering enhanced terms, such as the top five players or more.

 In racing they are again generally used on outsiders, horses that you don’t expect to win but suspect could nick a place at long odds.
 Alternatively they can be used as insurance bets on favourites that you can’t see not placing.
-Where the win yields a handsome profit but the place would still cover your outlay, or perhaps leave a small win, these can be great bets.
+Where the win yields a handsome net win but the place would still cover your outlay, or perhaps leave a small win, these can be great bets.

 Primary Sidebar